WolfpackPSS/wolfpackpss.github.io/_posts/2017-01-23-history-pf-the-pack-prinz-eugen-pt-3.md

 The guard stepped back.

 Caxy fixed him with a grim smile, "Another time."
-Then resumed his procession into the courtroom.
+Then resumed his entry into the courtroom.
 &nbsp;

 When Prinz_Eugen stepped through the doorway, the room exploded with noise.